 Every time you review a medication you empower patients!

-We asked 12864 patients taking Medicines used for Epilepsy how bothered they were by side effects from taking Medicines used for Epilepsy?
-Of those asked 70% reported that they were not at all or only slightly bothered by any side effects, while 19% of those asked reported feeling somewhat bothered.
-Meaning that sadly 11% of patients using Medicines used for Epilepsy felt very or extremely bothered by the side effects of taking Medicines used for Epilepsy.
+We asked 13166 patients taking Medicines used for Epilepsy just how bothered they were by side effects?
+70% of those we asked this too reported feeling they were not at all or only slightly bothered by side effects, yet 19% of patients asked said they felt somewhat bothered from Medicines used for Epilepsy.
+This leaves 11% of the patients we asked who were using Medicines used for Epilepsy still felt very or extremely bothered from side effects when they were taking Medicines used for Epilepsy.

-In a recent patient survey, we asked 12864 patients how confident they felt about taking Medicines used for Epilepsy?
-74% felt either very or extremely confident when it came to taking Medicines used for Epilepsy. while 19% responded that they were only slightly confident leaving 7% of the patients we asked responded feeling only slightly confident when taking Medicines used for Epilepsy.
+13166 patients were recently asked how confident they felt about taking Medicines used for Epilepsy?
+74% of those we asked said that they felt either very or extremely confident when it came to taking Medicines used for Epilepsy.
+19% felt only slightly confident while 7% of the patients we asked felt only slightly confident when taking Medicines used for Epilepsy.

-11710 patients were recently asked to what extent they felt that the benefits of Medicines used for Epilepsy outweighed its disadvantages?
-72% of them answered positively saying they felt to large or extreme extent that the advantages of taking Medicines used for Epilepsy outweighed its disadvantages.
-However, 17% of the patients felt this only to a moderate extent and that meant that 12% felt only a small extent or worst of all, not at all.
+Surveying 12012 patients we asked them to what extent they felt that the benefits of their medicine (in this case Medicines used for Epilepsy) outweighed its disadvantages.
+A group of 72% replied that they felt to a large or even extreme extent that the advantages of taking their medication outweighed any disadvantages that Medicines used for Epilepsy may have.
+17% of the patients felt this and a reduced level and reported feeling only a moderate extent.
+At the bottom of the scale were 11% of the patients asked, who felt this was true to only a small extent or even reported a result of not at all.

 The Service is solely intended as a tool to assist you in getting insights on other patients experience with a specific product.